xavhm/Nuxt-Blog/README.md

 ### User Stories

+A user can register an account. </br>
-A user can access a list of articles. </br>
+A user can access a list of blog posts. </br>
-A user can access a read a specific article. </br>
+A user can access a read a specific post. </br>
 A user registered as admin can add/edit a blog post. </br>

 ### Practiced Concepts

 Routing and dynamic routing. </br>
 Toggable navigation components. </br>
+Conditional layouts. </br>
+User authentification and authorization. </br>

 ## Build Setup